thebracket/rf-signals/README.md

 I've retained the GPL2 license, because the parent requires it.
 I needed this for work, I'm hoping someone finds it useful.

+## Support Algorithms

+This crate provides Rust implementations of a number of algorithms that are useful in wireless calculations:

+* ITM3/Longley-Rice - the power behind Splat! and other functions.
+* HATA with the COST123 extension.
+* ECC33.
+* EGLI.
+* HATA.
+* Plane Earth.
+* SOIL.
+* SUI.

+Additionally, helper functions provide:

+* Basic Free-Space Path Loss (FSPL) calculation.
+* Fresnel size calculation.

 ## Porting Status

+All algorithms started out in Cloud_RF's Signal Server (in C or C++) and were ported to Rust.

 |Algorithm   |Status   |
 |------------|---------|